atinary-kandersen/sdlabs-client/README.md

 A combinataion of global styles and CSS Modules is used, CSS Modules being how component-specific styles are scoped to its component.

+### Layout

+We use [Web Awesome's layout style utilities](https://backers.webawesome.com/docs/layout/) for layout.

+## Icons

+We use [Font Awesome](https://fontawesome.com/icons) for icons and Web Awesome's [`wa-icon`](https://backers.webawesome.com/docs/components/icon/) web component to render icons.
+The reason is that the `wa-icon` component works well with FontAwsome.

 ## Ccontainer components and Presentational components

 There are two types of components, _container_ components and _presentational_ components.